IndependentImpact/GHG_methodologies/README.md

   helpers for technology scope and monitoring, energy savings equations, emission reduction workflows, monitoring aggregation, and simulation datasets for specific technology retrofits.

 All Type I small-scale methodologies (AMS-I.A through AMS-I.J) now have complete R packages in this repository.
+The first Type II package, **cdmAmsIIc**, is likewise fully documented and released, covering demand-side energy efficiency activities for specific technologies under AMS-II.C.

 ## Development Workflow